dpendjol/FoodTracker/README.md

 ### **Three components**
 - Getting the SSH-keys to work
   - I wanted to make the connection as secure as possible and didn't like to use a password authentication in the script.
-It didn't work at first, but then I realised that we were connecting from Github to the VPS.
-So the Github repo had to be in possession of the key (private key) so it can identify itself to the server which has the lock (public key).
 An important thing to remember is not to forget to add the public key to the `authorized_keys` file.
 - Connect to VPS with the use of secrets and appleboy/scp-action to copy the files to the VPS when the tests passes.
-  -This can be done with the `success()` function.
-After each step we can check if it was succesfull (exit code 0) or not.
+  - This can be done with the `success()` function.
+After each step we can check if it was succesfull or not.
 If it was succesfull the script continous, or else it stops and starts cleaning up.
 - When the files are copied, we have to restart the service.
   - To do this I've added a line to the `sudoers` file, telling it that the user I use to run the service can execute the `sudo systemctl restart ....service` without the need for a password.
 This had to be done, otherwise the new source-code doesn't seem to get loaded.

 ### **Three problems**
 - Getting the SSH-keys to work
-  - As mentiond above I had some trouble getting the SSH keys to work.
-But after reading a lot online I got the concept of the lock and the key.
-Then everthing fell into place.
-Afterwards I found a lesson on Winc from Luc that explained it nicely.
+  - It didn't work at first, but then I realised that we were connecting from Github to the VPS.
+So the Github repo had to be in possession of the key (private key) so it can identify itself to the server which has the lock (public key).
+But after reading a lot online I got the concept of the lock and the key.Afterwards I found a lesson on Winc from Luc that explained it nicely.
 - Getting access to the database
   - After copying the files I frequenly got a '502 Bad Gateway' reponse from the Nginx server.
 After manually restarting, it didn't grant access to the server.
 It took me a while to figure this out, but it was a permission problem.
 First I tried the give full access to the SQLite3 database file, but that didn't seem to fix the problem.
   The solution was to run the service as the same user who had access to the database file.
 Luckily I created a user and after adding a `User=` to the `project.service` file it still didn't work.